 Students who are in violation of the dress code will be required to change clothes and will receive a minimum of one demerit.
 Multiple referrals for dress code violations will be considered insubordination.

-- Students should be clean and neat in person with appropriate clothing at all times.
-Unnatural colored hair or hair that covers ones eyes is not permitted.
+- Students should be clean and neat in person and appropriate clothing at all times.
+Unnatural colored hair or hair that covers ones eyes are not permitted.
 No facial jewelry is permitted, including tongue piercings.

 - The student council, or other school organization, may periodically request a theme or spirit day through the administration.